a2cps/qaqc-sample/README.md

 [^2]: Each site has read and write permissions for just one folder on a secure storage system on TACC, and the sites can access that folder over `ssh`.

 [^3]: Although most of the apps could run participants in parallel, we group each session into a distinct BIDS dataset and then process those datasets separately.

+[^sourcedata]: By default HeuDiConv makes a gzipped tar arvhice of each DICOM series.
+This means that we are storing three copies of the DICOMs (the original data that was submitted by the site, a zipped copy, and the copy stored by HeuDiConv in the BIDS folders).
+Each of these serve a slightly different purpose, but they take up lots of space (not an issue for our environment).

 [^4]: As a few examples: files that do not follow the BIDS standard are removed, the resulting JSON sidecars are compared against reference values for that site (e.g., image dimensions, phase encoding direction, scan length), and the final output is checked with the [bids validator](https://github.com/bids-standard/bids-validator).